 In addition, I will send via e-mail through Blackboard any notices that are time sensitive.
 Please be sure that you read as soon as possible all e-mail sent from Blackboard or from me.
-Check now to make sure that mail sent from both the USC blackboard accounts and my private domain (stevendf@usc.edu) does not go into your junk mail!
+Check now to make sure that mail sent from both the USC blackboard accounts and my official email (s.fleming@usc.edu) does not go into your junk mail!